csound-flossmanual/csound-floss/book/05-k-ats-resynthesis.md

 ;audio table (sine)
 f1      0       16384   10      1
 ;some tables to test amplitude gating
-;f2 reduce progressively partials with amplitudes from 0.5 to 1 (-6dBFs to 0 dBFs)
-;and eliminate partials with amplitudes below 0.5 (-6dBFs) f2      0       1024     7      0 512 0 512 1
+;f2 reduce progressively partials with amplitudes from 0.5 to 1 ;and eliminate partials with amplitudes below 0.5 (-6dBFs) f2      0       1024     7      0 512 0 512 1
 ;f3 boost partials with amplitudes from 0 to 0.125 (-12dBFs)